The Kashmir Conflict-

 as you will see from this map is like a cap on the head of Pakistan.
 If, I,

-allows India to have this cap on our head; than I am always at the mercy of
+allow India to have this cap on our head; then I am always at the mercy of

 India’[17] a description given by Liaquat Ali Khan in his interview with David